apache/tomcat/CONTRIBUTING.md

 software Foundation's
 [Code of Conduct](https://www.apache.org/foundation/policies/conduct.html).
 By participating, you are expected to adhere to this code.
-If you are aware of unacceptable behavior, please visit the
+If you are aware of unacceptable behaviour, please visit the
 [Reporting Guidelines page](https://www.apache.org/foundation/policies/conduct.html#reporting-guidelines)
 and follow the instructions there.